francois-durand/my_toy_package/docs/tutorial.rst

 Install Git
 ===========

 If necessary, install git: https://git-scm.com/downloads .
+You may need to restart your computer.

 Generate Your Package
 =====================